Welcome-To-My-Repo/blancmange/README.md

 Messages are written to "message"

-* r Read buffer size bytes from file and place in buffer
+* "r" Read buffer size bytes from file and place in buffer
-* w Write buffer size bytes to file from buffer
+* "w" Write buffer size bytes to file from buffer
-* o Open file
+* "o" Open file
-* c Close file
+* "c" Close file

 #### Error Flags

 Errors are read from "Error"

-* x File couldn't be opened
+* "x" File couldn't be opened
-* w File couldn't be written
+* "w" File couldn't be written
-* r File couldn't be read
+* "r" File couldn't be read
-* m not enough storage
+* "m" not enough storage